-Editor's Note: This Pioneers biographical profile is being posted in honor of Edward L. Blake, Jr.’s passing.
+Editor's Note: This Pioneers biographical profile is posted on the occasion of Edward L. Blake, Jr.’s, passing.

 Edward L. Blake, Jr., was born in Bryn Mawr, Pennsylvania, in 1947 and grew up in Mississippi.
 He received his undergraduate degree in landscape architecture from Mississippi State University in 1970 as part of the third class to do so.
 He later became a founding principal of The Landscape Studio of Hattiesburg, Mississippi.

 Blake taught at Mississippi State University from 1977 until 1984 when he became the first director of The Crosby Arboretum.
 His approach to understanding the arboretum was to immerse himself in a fully sensorial way.
 Robert Adams Ivy, Jr., FAIA wrote that “Ed has been more than the architect of Pinecote (the name for the 64-acre Interpretive Center site).
 He has been its chief interpreter and ambassador, translating natural phenomena to visiting professors and wide-eyed school children.
 He has been a resident artist, capturing the patterns of light and shadow falling across Mississippi’s humid landscape and in his drawings and works.
 He has been a physical presence, as strong as a longleaf pine, radiating energy and enthusiasm, committed to one special place as one man can be.”